Weird Architecture: Some of the World's Most Unique Buildings

 3. Nativity of the Giraffe, Paris, France

 This structure was completed in 2012 and designed by Hondelatte Laporte Architectes.
 This French building serves as a childcare center that features several animal sculptures, including a giraffe that appears to be walking into the building.
-The architect believes in the idea that sculptures inspire imagination and creativity in the children attending the center.
+The architect believes that sculptures inspire imagination and creativity in the children attending the center.

 4. National Fisheries Development Board, Hyderabad, India